Do you have delay or cancellation pay?

 What is your training process?

 Training will last 2 weeks at your local home terminal with a trainer.
 Week 1 is paperwork and on the job training.
 Week 2 we assign you a unit and on the job training continues in your unit.
-Week 3 you are assigned a load to the nearest training center (Atlanta, GA or Morris, IL) for 1 week of orientation.
-Hotel and meals are provided and you will be paid for the week.
+Week 3 you are assigned a load to the nearest training center (Atlanta, GA or Morris, IL).

 How large is your fleet?